+What is time and sales data, and how do you read it?
+It tells you the volume, price, direction, date, and time.
+In other words, it’s an overview of the market.
 You’re getting recent highs and lows with the last traded price.
-Hence why scalping is a style that would use this.
+Hence, scalping is a style that would use this.
 You have the detailed information you need.

-Why is this more helpful for scalping then swing trading?
-Time and sales shows real time trades.
-When you’re scalping, you’re in a trade for seconds; in and out as quickly as possible.
-Whereas swing trading is holding a stock for more than a day.
+Time and sales can be used for any trading, such as day trading, swing trading, or long-term investing.
+However, day traders typically find it the most helpful because of its function.
+Why is this more helpful for scalping than swing trading?
+Time and sales show real-time trades.
+When you’re scalping, you’re in a trade for seconds, in and out, as quickly as possible.
+Meanwhile, swing trading is holding a stock for more than a day.

 Direction is whether the trade was a buy or sell.
 You would see both long and short trades as well as the cover.
 In other words, you see the buy orders and sell orders.

 Price is the price the trade happened at.
 In other words, you’d see the price the trade closed as not when it was opened.